The Commoner Class

 1st-level Old Timer feature

-Over the years you picked up a unique amount of country wisdom.
-You gain proficiency in one type of artisan's tools of your choice, and you learn to speak a number of languages equal to your Wisdom modifier (minimum of 1).
+Over your many years, you have gained a unique amount of rustic knowledge.
+You gain proficiency in one type of Artisan's Tools of your choice, and you learn to speak, read, and write two additional languages of your choice.

 Sage Advice